-Additionally, applications must describe a plan to evaluate job applicants, including existing recipient staff, to determine who is most capable of implementing a high-quality, comprehensive program.
+Additionally, applications must describe a plan to evaluate job applicants, including existing recipient staff, to determine which staff are most capable of implementing a high-quality, comprehensive program.

-The narrative must also address the following: (1) how the applicant will facilitate strong staffchild relationships that support the development of infants, toddlers, and preschoolers; (2) a plan to ensure that staff are prepared for and supported in implementing evidence-based instructional practices that are individualized to support positive child outcomes; and (3) how all staff will successfully partner with families in supporting children's development.
+The narrative must also address the following: (1) how the applicant will facilitate strong staff-child relationships that support the development of infants, toddlers, and preschoolers; (2) a plan to ensure that staff are prepared for and supported in implementing evidence-based instructional practices that are individualized to support positive child outcomes; and (3) how all staff will successfully partner with families in supporting children's development.